 There is very limited evidence to what extent TVET (Technical and Vocational Education and Training) graduates are successful in entering the labour market.
-The labour market relevance of TVET in Egypt still remains a question.
-The project “Enhancing TVET relevance to Labor Market needs” (ENPI/2016/378-032) seeks to contribute to answering this question by developing and conducting TVET graduate tracer studies and employer studies.
+The labour market relevance of TVET in Egypt remains a question.
+This project seeks to answer this question by developing and conducting TVET graduate tracer studies and employer studies.

 The project consists of two pillars:

 - A graduate tracer study which includes a pre-graduate survey (students in the final stage of their studies/course), the graduates’ survey and an institutional survey (to collect basic information about the TVET institutions/courses involved).